7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `QuadRoots` - a program to compute the roots of a quadratic equation
 - `CylinderVolume` - a program to calculate the volume of a cylinder
 - `simpleInterest` - a program to calculate the simple interest and total amount to be paid
+- `SumFirstN` - a program to calculate the sum of first N natural numbers

 ---